alejandrodobiegonzalez/GroupAssignment1/Group Assignments/UPDATED Project Proposal.md

 _Grounding our research in the historical context of redlining practices in Los Angeles, we will explore how redlining has affected the growth of two single family neighborhoods -- Leimert Park and Atwater Village.
 Comparing housing data from the American community Survery (Social Explorer) and Los Angeles Department of Building and Safety (LADBS) construction permit data -- we are interested in what can be learned about the motivations for housing density in communities that are predominantly zoned for single family housing.
 Also, given the level of public investment in infrastructure in each respective neighborhood with the Crenshaw Line in Leimert Park and the LA River project near Atwater Village, we would like to understand if this increases pressures to densify.
 With the failure of housing density bills in the state of California, we want to explore how single family housing can be a upzoned and used for affordable housing._

 In comparing these two neighborhoods, we are interested in what can be learned about the motivations for housing density in communities that are predominantly zoned for single family housing.
-Housing density bills keep failing at the state level, yet the housing pressure continues to mount._
+Housing density bills keep failing at the state level, yet the housing pressure continues to mount.:

 * _**How are urban single family neighborhoods evolving as the housing affordability crisis deepens?**_